sidney3-comp-programming/CSES/README.md

 # CSES Solutions

-All solutions authored by Sidney for (CSES problem set)[https://cses.fi/problemset/].
+All solutions authored by Sidney for [CSES problem set](https://cses.fi/problemset/).